josh-padnick/ec2-snapper/Readme.md

 If you're running ec2-snapper on an Amazon EC2 instance, the preferred way to authenticate is by assigning an [IAM Role](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) to your EC2 instance.
 Note that IAM roles can only be assigned when an EC2 instance is being launched, and not after the fact.

 #### Account Permissions
-Whichever method you use to authenticate, your account will need the limited set of IAM permissions in this IAM policy:
+Whichever method you use to authenticate, the AWS account you use to authenticate will need the limited set of IAM permissions in this IAM policy:

 ```
 {